violet-eco/violet-eco.github.io/docs/features/power-and-heat.md

 active state.
 When certain events occur, Violet wakes up the device to make it ready for immediate use.

+Device Wake refers to the process of returning a device from the Sleep state to an active state.
+Violet wakes up the gadget when certain situations occur, preparing it for instant usage.

-1. **Wake Triggers:** Violet monitors specific triggers that can cause the device to wake up from the Sleep state.
-These triggers can include user input, scheduled wake events, network activity, or external device connections.
+1. **Wake Triggers:** Violet watches for particular triggers that may force the gadget to wake up from its sleep state.
+User interaction, planned wake events, network activity, or external device connections are examples of triggers.
-2. **Power Restoration:** When a wake trigger is detected, Violet restores power to the necessary hardware components, such as the CPU, GPU, display, and input devices, to bring the device back to an active state.
+2. **Power Restoration:** When a wake trigger is identified, Violet provides power to the required hardware components, such as the CPU, GPU, display, and input devices, to bring the device back to life.
-3. **Resume Operations:** Violet resumes any suspended or paused processes, applications, or tasks that were previously in progress before the device entered the Sleep state.
-This allows users to seamlessly continue their work or interact with the device without interruptions.
+3. **Resume Operations:** Violet restarts all suspended or halted processes, programs, or tasks that were running before the device went to sleep.

 ## Peripheral Power Management

-Peripheral Power Management is a feature in Violet that allows for the efficient management of power consumption by peripheral devices connected to the system.
-By intelligently controlling the power states of peripherals, Violet optimizes power usage, extends battery life, and enhances overall system efficiency.
+Violet has a feature called *Peripheral Power Management*, which enables for the effective management of power consumption by peripheral devices attached to the system.
+Violet optimizes power utilization, increases battery life and improves overall system economy by intelligently managing the power states of peripherals.

 ### Power State

-Violet employs various power states for peripherals to control their power consumption based on their usage and system requirements.
-Here are the key power states used in Peripheral Power Management:
+Violet uses several power states to manage peripheral power consumption based on use and system needs.
+The following are the primary power states in Peripheral Power Management:

-1. **Active State:**  In the active state, peripherals are fully powered on and ready for use.
-They operate at their maximum capabilities to provide full functionality.
+1. **Active State:** Peripherals are completely powered up and ready to use when they are in the active state.
+To give complete functioning, they work at their greatest capacity.
-2. **Idle State:** When a peripheral device is idle and not actively used, Violet can transition it to an idle state.
-In this state, the peripheral consumes less power while still remaining operational.
-For example, a display may lower its brightness or enter a power-saving mode when idle.
+2. **Idle State:** Violet may convert a peripheral device to an idle state when it is inactive and not actively utilized.
+The peripheral consumes less power while remaining functioning in this configuration.
+When idle, a display, for example, may reduce its brightness or enter a power-saving mode.
-3. **Standby State:** The standby state represents a deeper level of power savings for peripherals.
-In this state, the peripheral consumes minimal power and enters a low-power mode, while still maintaining essential functions to quickly resume operation when needed.
-For example, a printer may enter a standby state where it conserves power but remains ready to print when a job is received.
+3. **Standby State:** The standby state provides a higher level of power savings.
+The peripheral consumes minimum power and enters a low-power mode in this condition, while still retaining important functionalities to swiftly restart operation as needed.
+A printer, for example, may enter a standby mode to conserve electricity while remaining ready to print when a task is received.
-4. **Power-Off State:** The power-off state completely shuts down power to the peripheral device.
-In this state, the peripheral is not operational, and it requires explicit activation or user interaction to power it back on.
+4. **Power-Off State:** The power-off condition turns off all power to the peripheral device.
+The peripheral is not functioning in this state and turning it back on needs specific activation or human engagement.

-### Dynamic Power Allocation

-Violet dynamically allocates power to peripherals based on their usage demands.
-It intelligently manages power distribution to prioritize power-hungry peripherals when needed, while minimizing power to less critical or idle peripherals.
+Violet provides power to peripherals dynamically according on their consumption demands.
+It intelligently optimizes power distribution to prioritize power-hungry peripherals as necessary while reducing power to less vital or idle devices.

-### Power-On Demand

-Peripheral devices are powered on only when required.
-For example, USB devices are powered on when they are connected or when the system detects data transfer activity.
-This ensures that power is allocated efficiently to peripherals, reducing unnecessary power consumption.
+Peripheral devices are only powered when needed.
+USB devices, for example, are turned on when they are connected or when the system detects data transfer activity.
+This ensures that power is distributed to peripherals effectively, eliminating excessive power use.

-## Power-Saving Modes

-Violet offers power-saving modes that allow users to customize power usage profiles according to their needs and preferences.

-### Battery Saver Mode
+## Battery Saver Mode

-Battery Saver Mode is a feature in Violet that aims to maximize the battery life of portable devices by optimizing system settings and reducing power consumption.
-When enabled, Battery Saver Mode adjusts various aspects of the system to minimize energy usage without significantly impacting user experience.
+Violet's Battery Saver Mode is intended to improve portable device battery life by optimizing system settings and reducing power consumption.
+When enabled, this function dynamically adjusts multiple system components to decrease energy usage while ensuring a seamless user experience.

-#### Reduced Performance

-Battery Saver Mode can lower the overall system performance by reducing the CPU clock speed, limiting background processes, and optimizing resource allocation.
-By operating at a lower performance level, the system consumes less power, allowing the battery to last longer.
+Battery Saver Mode optimizes system settings and lowers power usage to extend the life of portable devices' batteries.
+This is accomplished by modifying the CPU clock speed, minimizing background processes, and improving resource allocation.
+The system consumes less power when operating at a reduced performance level, resulting in longer battery life.

-#### Screen Brightness and Timeout

-Battery Saver Mode adjusts the screen brightness to a lower level to reduce power consumption.
-It also reduces the screen timeout duration, automatically turning off the display more quickly when not in use.
+Battery Saver Mode decreases screen brightness and shortens screen timeout duration to save even more power.
+When the gadget is not actively in use, this helps to minimize power usage.

-#### Background App Management

-Battery Saver Mode limits or suspends background app activities to minimize CPU usage and data transfer, conserving energy.
-Non-essential processes and background tasks are temporarily paused or restricted to essential functions only.
+Background program operations are also restricted or halted to save CPU utilization and data transfer.
+Non-essential operations are halted or limited to critical functions to conserve energy.

-#### System Animations

-To save power, Battery Saver Mode reduces or disables system animations and visual effects.
-This includes transitions, scrolling, and other graphical elements that can contribute to battery drain.

-#### Network Optimizations

-When Battery Saver Mode is active, Violet may optimize network connections to reduce data usage and limit network-intensive operations.
-This can involve lowering the frequency of data synchronization, background data usage, and network requests.
+Violet may additionally optimize network connections to save data use and limit network-intensive functions.

-#### Impact on User Experience

-While Battery Saver Mode aims to maximize battery life, it may have some impact on the overall user experience.
-By reducing performance, limiting background activities, and adjusting system settings, users may notice a slight decrease in system responsiveness and app performance.
-However, Violet strives to strike a balance between power savings and user experience, ensuring that essential functionality remains intact while conserving battery power.
+While Battery Saver Mode is designed to extend battery life, it may have a little impact on overall user experience.
+Due to lower performance and limited background operations, users may notice a drop in system responsiveness and app performance.
+Violet, on the other hand, aims to achieve a balance between power savings and user experience, ensuring that key functionality is preserved while battery life is conserved.

 # Heat Management

-Heat management is a critical aspect of device performance and longevity.
-Overheating can lead to reduced performance, accelerated wear and tear on component and even system instability.
-Violet incorporates various heat management techniques to ensure optimal device temperature and prevent overheating.
+Heat management is an important factor in device performance and lifetime.
+Overheating can result in decreased performance, faster component wear and tear and potentially system instability.
+Violet employs a variety of heat management mechanisms to maintain ideal device temperature and prevent overheating.

 ## Termal Throttling